 The difference between 1st Angle and 3rd Angle Projection (Simplified)

 Drawings are great for communicating your ideas to clients etc, however, they are not great for production purposes.
 For this you’ll need an Orthographic Drawing – ie: a drawing that shows at least 3 views (elevations) of an object.
 The UK standard is called a 3rd Angle projection and is outlined in the exercise below.
 This is a standard production drawing however a “real” production drawing would include scale, dimensions, a title and a date (this is for version control).

 If you use CAD to draw your designs in 3D then there is usually the option to output (print) your design as a orthographic projection automatically.

-These sheets, from DATA, will help you produce great perspective drawings.
+These sheets, from the DESIGN AND TECHNOLOGY ASSOCIATION, will help you produce great perspective drawings.